What Is Confidentiality?

-Confidentiality means keeping a student’s information to yourself, unless you think it is in the best interest of the student to share this information with either Student Health Services, Personal Counselling and/or Services for Students with Disabilities.
+Confidentiality means keeping a student’s information to yourself, unless you think it is in the best interest of the student to share this information with either Student Health Services, Personal Counselling and/or Student Accessibility Centre.
 These services can collect information from a faculty or staff member, but are not allowed to share information without signed consent.

-It’s important to note at Brock, Student Health Services, Personal Counselling and Services for Students with Disabilities work in a comprehensive circle of care.
+It’s important to note at Brock, Student Health Services, Personal Counselling and Student Accessibility Centre work in a comprehensive circle of care.
 Confidentiality, within this circle of care, is discussed with each student when they access any one of these three services.
 Unless a student specifically withdraws their consent, these three areas may share information on a “need to know” basis, when necessary, for the student’s care and support.
 A student can give or withdraw their consent for this circle of care at any time.

 All of these services collect personal health information and are required to keep each student’s documents (medical records, counselling and case files) confidential.
 They are always kept secure and separate from other University records.
 Information in the documents cannot be released to anyone without the person’s specific consent.

 Documentation supporting the need for academic supports or accommodation should be provided only to the people who need to be aware of the information.